203k Contractors are a Great Help

 The middle bid is often a contractor that wants the job and feels his bid will complete the project as specified and earn a reasonable income.

 Items that come up that were not anticipated and not included in the original contract require change orders.
 Change orders should include a description of the change and who is going to pay for it.
 Put it in writing, signed and dated by Owner, Contractor, and Consultant.

 Putting it in writing has nothing to do with honesty, but the memory.
 In a short time, we forget what we agreed on.

 203k lenders must also approve the change order.
-Usually, Change Orders are "OK" with the Change.
+Usually, Lenders are "OK" with the Change orders.